New kart tutorial 2

 The shadow image is a png image which is applied on the ground under the karts.
 To be credible, it must correspond to the kart shape, otherwise the kart will seem to float above the ground.
 Here is a little method to get quick and fast a nice shadow : Kart shadow tutorial.

-Once everything is ready, or just to see a work in progress version of the kart ingame, you need to export it using the STK kart exporter.
+To see how you kart looks in STK, you need to export it using the STK kart exporter.

-After setting up your blender as described in Installing the tools 2, locate the SuperTuxKart panel :
+After setting up blender as described in Installing the tools, locate the SuperTuxKart panel :

 Check the is a SuperTuxKart kart checkbox, then fill the information asked for.
 When you have configured the kart, press the Export button in the Kart Exporter panel